In this article you're going to learn how you can best deal with Varicose Veins.

 Varicose veins occur when the veins are overfilled with blood and become dilated.
-The condition typically appears swollen and have a bluish-purple color or red color on the surface of the skin.
+The condition typically appears swollen and has a bluish-purple color or red color on the surface of the skin.

-Being in a stagnant position like standing and sitting for long period of time makes the blood harder to travel up the leg veins fighting against gravity which causes an increase in blood pressure in the veins.
+Being in a stagnant position like standing and sitting for a long period of time makes the blood harder to travel up the leg veins fighting against gravity, which causes an increase in blood pressure in the veins.
 This condition will cause the blood to pool around the feet, ankles, and calves.

-Yoga is also a good option especially the poses that bring the feet higher than the heart because it can help to have better blood circulation.
-Yoga can stretch and tone the deepest muscles in the calves and hamstring in an appropriate way that can help the vein valves work properly.
+Yoga is also a good option, especially the poses that bring the feet higher than the heart because it can help maintain better blood circulation.
+Yoga can stretch and tone the deep muscle tissues in the calves and hamstring in a way that can help the vein valves work properly.

-It is suggested that you sleep on your side, more beneficial on the left side, for pregnant women to help prevent varicose veins from forming and to also ease symptoms of existing conditions because it helps increase blood circulation and nutrients, and reduces pressure on the veins in the pelvic region caused by the expanding uterus.
+It is suggested that you sleep on your side, more beneficial on the left side, for pregnant women to help prevent varicose veins from forming and to also ease symptoms of existing conditions because it helps increase blood and nutrient circulation, plus it also reduces pressure on the veins in the pelvic region caused by the expanding uterus.